ron-divina/bank-admin-program/README.md

 # bank-admin-program
-An administrator program for a bank's ATM Machines
+An administrator program for a bank's ATM Machines.